jtencer/jtencer.github.io/_pages/pubs.md

 ### Preprints

 J. Tencer and K. Potter, “A Tailored Convolutional Neural Network for Nonlinear Manifold Learning of Computational Physics Data using Unstructured Spatial Discretizations”, SIAM Journal on Scientific Computing, in review.
+[LINK](SISCPreprintA)

 F. Rizzi, E. Parish, P. Blonigan, J. Tencer, “A Compute-Bound Formulation of Galerkin Model Reduction for Linear Time-Invariant Dynamical Systems,” SIAM Journal on Scientific Computing, in review.
+[LINK](SISCPreprintB)

 A.L.
 Brown, F. Pierce, and J. Tencer, “A Lennard-Jones Based Surface Tension Analogy Model for Liquid Breakup,” International Journal of Multiphase Flow, in review.